HorizenOfficial/horizen-academy-v2/docs/layer-2.md

 A developer might adopt a sidechain over a payment or state channel if they need even more flexibility and control over their underlying infrastructure.

-This could be for the purpose of launching a token or dapp while still taking advantage of the low cost and faster speeds enabled by not deploying smart contracts directly on the L1.
+This could be for the purpose of [launching a token](https://www.horizen.io/academy/why-create-a-token/) or dapp while still taking advantage of the low cost and faster speeds enabled by not [deploying smart contracts directly](https://www.horizen.io/academy/smart-contracts/) on the L1.

-_Sidechains operate using their own [consensus mechanism](https://www.horizen.io/academy/consensus-mechanisms/), which means developers can optimize their network for **scalability**, **security** or **decentralization**, and can even choose to make their networks **private** and _permissioned_ or **public** and _permissionless_._
+Sidechains operate using their own [consensus mechanism](https://www.horizen.io/academy/consensus-mechanisms/), which means developers can optimize their network for **scalability**, **security** or **decentralization**, and can even choose to make their networks **private** and _permissioned_ or **public** and _permissionless_.

 While side chains are not required to submit state data to the mainchain, many still choose to do so in order to leverage the larger, more decentralized chain's security.

 ### Rollups

-The two main methods of transferring value between L2s and the Ethereum mainnet are _Optimistic Rollups_ and _ZK Rollups_.
+The two main methods of transferring value between L2s and the Ethereum mainnet are _Optimistic Rollups_ and _zk-Rollups_.

 Both offer different approaches for the Ethereum mainnet (consensus layer) to confirm the true state of operations on the execution layers (i.e., account balances and total values in each L2) without the need to validate every single transaction.